OliverCadman/cross_tracks_ci_ms3/README.md

 https://user-images.githubusercontent.com/79907183/145729292-ec68c4e7-3346-423c-97b6-16c691e17faa.mp4

 If the user chooses to inspect further information about a track, they may open a modal window by clicking on the button featuring the FontAwesome 'info' icon.
 The modal features the image of the album art for the track, along with slightly more details about the track.
 Furthermore, a form is present to allow the user to leave a comment on the track.
 If a user leaves a comment, a comment icon appears on the track card, along with a number representing the amount of comments the track has.
 The user who left the comment can choose to edit, or delete the comment.
+A flash message is also displayed once the comment has been added to the database, to provide feedback to the user.

 Edit and Delete buttons are also presented to the user, but only if they are the same user who added the track.